Tenancy by the Entireties Case Law in Florida

 Federal courts in Florida have also reached conflicting conclusions about whether assets held in a joint revocable trust retain their TBE protection.
 Married couples who want both probate avoidance and entireties protection face an unresolved question.
 The safest approach is to hold TBE assets directly during both spouses’ lifetimes and use transfer-on-death provisions or trust structures that take effect only after the surviving spouse’s death.

-The cases above establish a clear framework for TBE planning in Florida.
+The cases above establish clear rules for TBE planning in Florida.
 First, title assets in both spouses’ names with an express TBE designation.
 After Loumpos, an individually held bank account can be converted to TBE by executing a new signature card, but the designation must be explicit.

 Second, verify that the financial institution’s account agreement does not disclaim entireties ownership.
-After Beal Bank, an express disclaimer on the signature card or in the account agreement defeats the presumption.
+After Storey Mountain, an express disclaimer in the bank’s customer agreement defeats the presumption even if the signature card says nothing about ownership form.
 Some banks have customer agreements that disclaim TBE or default to joint tenancy with right of survivorship.

 Third, recognize the limits.
 TBE does not protect against joint debts, federal tax liens after Craft, or claims that survive divorce after Versace.
 TBE is the cheapest and simplest creditor protection available to married couples, but it has boundaries that other structures fill.
 For assets beyond what TBE and Florida’s statutory exemptions can protect, the analysis moves to irrevocable trusts, LLCs, and offshore structures.